This is an official version.

 (e) submit to those medical examinations and tests at the request of an inspector as are required to confirm the absence of an infectious agent referred to in paragraph (d);

-(f) not use tobacco products while engaged in handling or contacting food or a food utensil; and
+(f) not use tobacco products or consume cannabis while engaged in handling or contacting food or a food utensil; and

 (g) wash his or her hands before commencing or resuming work and after each use of sanitary facilities.